tango-controls/svn2git-migration/README.md

 | Taurus |   |

 Please note that some tickets haven't been assigned to any category.
 Some tickets have labels assigned but no category and vice versa.

-### Risks

-TODO: 'Use this section for listing potential issues and problems which will / could be encountered']

-### Roadmap

-The following roadmap applies from Day0 (day from which the green-light is given).
-Note that it can be applied first to a subgroup of projects and then repeated for a different subgroup.
-We propose to start by applying this to tango-cs (it could even be split in subgroups inside tango-cs, but that would complicate the management of the lock on commits and tickets in SF.net).

-- Day 0: Compile the list of svn subprojects (using [svn_find_subrepos.sh](utils/svn_find_subrepos.sh)).
-For example([List for tango-cs](utils/tango-cs-subrepos.txt) and [List for tango-ds](utils/tango-ds-subrepos.txt))
-- Day 0: Create map(s) from the above paths to proposed github repo names and metadata (by default, the github name can be the basename of each svn-subrepo path and the rest can be used as additional info for the description)
-- Day 0 to Day 14: Circulation of the map(s) among Tango developers for manual tweaking.
-The changes can be managed as pull requests.
-Identify projects "with special needs"  (e.g. git repos that should merge more than one svn subrepo) and remove them from the auto-migration list.
-- Day 15: Lock commits and ticket creation on SF.net
-- Day 15: Automatic bulk-migration of repos using [pyGitHub.py](utils/pyGitHub.py)
-- Day 16: Automatic migration of tickets of auto-created repos
-- Day 16 to ??: Manual migration of "special needs" projects

-### Questions to be answered by the Tango Steering Committee:

-- Who are the nominated members  from each institute to be appointed as "admins" for the core repos (at least 2/institute)?
-- Is the Roadmap accepted?
-  - Which are the subgroups for implementation of the roadmap?
-  - Which is the "Day0" for each subgroup?

-### References

-### APPENDIX I:  Workflow example maintaining multiple releases

-Let's consider the Tango C++ core:

-- Let's assume that the latest commit in the master branch is tagged, for example, as "9.2.1".
-- Now someone starts working on Tango10 and starts a feature branch (in the same repo or in a personal fork).
-- Meanwhile some critical bug is discovered and fixed for Tango9,  which implies a pull request and a new commit to master tagged as "9.2.2".
-- When the work on the Tango 10 feature branch is finished, a pull request is submitted and eventually accepted.
-Now the latest commit in master will be tagged "10.0.0".
-- After that, a new critical bug affecting **both** Tango9 and Tango10 is discovered and a patch provided (for simplicity let's assume that the patch works on both).
-The Tango team decides that it is worth supporting the Tango9 users, so:
-  - a new branch called "9.x" is branched off the "9.2.2" commit, the patch is committed to it (via a pull request) and the commit tagged as "9.2.3"
-  - The patch is also applied on master (via a pull request) and the latest master commit is then tagged "10.0.1"